Know More about IP Telephony Service

 - The Internet Protocol (IP) Telephony Service, or Voice over Internet Protocol (VoIP) Service, allows users to make or receive telephone calls using a broadband Internet connection instead of a conventional telephone line.

 - Users can make an IP Telephony call through broadband connection to another person using the conventional telephone network or IP Telephony Service, and vice versa.

 What are Class 1 and Class 2 IP Telephony Services?

 - There are two classes of IP Telephony Service in Hong Kong, namely "Class 1 service" and "Class 2 service".

 - Class 2 service is IP Telephony Service that does not have all the attributes of conventional telephone service.
-Telephone numbers under Class 2 service also have eight digits but they have "57" or "58" as their prefix to distinguish them from Class 1 service.
+Telephone numbers under Class 2 service also have eight digits but they have "58" as their prefix to distinguish them from Class 1 service.
 Furthermore, Class 2 service providers must declare that their IP Telephony Service is a Class 2 service.